azavea/summer-of-maps-website/_projects/2016/2016-bicycle-coalition-of-greater-philadelphia.md

 published: true # change to true once ready to post
 year: "2016"

-title: "Bicycle Coalition of Greater Philadelphia" # project title inside quotes
+title: "Bicycle Coalition of Greater Philadelphia" # Displays on the project post page
-client: "Bicycle Coalition of Greater Philadelphia" # shows on project list page
+client: "Bicycle Coalition of Greater Philadelphia" # shows on the project card
 seo_description: "" # goes in project meta description

 # Author/Fellow